Blessedbiello/Blessedbiello/README.md

 - 👋 Hi, I’m @Blessedbiello
 - 👀 I’m a Backend and web3 Developer
-- 🌱 I’m currently learning and building on Solidity & other blockchain technologies.
+- 🌱 I Specialize in EVM and Solana Blockchains
-- 💞️ I’m looking forward to solidity roles
+- 💞️ Shill me EVM/SVM projects
 - 📫 How to reach me ...

 <!---